Yesterday was an important day for those of us working to enhance relations between China and foreign countries.

 Custom tariffs overview

-You can find the customs duties listed in the customs tariff under the CN code on the website of the Customs Administration of the Republic of Serbia, as of yesterday.
+As of yesterday, the customs duties were included in the customs tariff under the code CN, which you can view on the website of the Customs of the Republic of Serbia.

 Summary of customs duties for importing goods from China to the Republic of Serbia.